parisepigenetics/RASflow_EDC/README.md

 - `Heatmap.pdf` with a heatmap of sample distances
 <img src="Tuto_pictures/SampleHeatmap.png" alt="drawing" width="600"/>

-MultiQC is run after the counting, looking at `report_align_count_COUNTER.html` in `results/EXAMPLE/mapping_ALIGNER/` will help you to check that everything went fine.
+MultiQC is run after the counting, looking at `report_align_count_COUNTER.html` in `results/EXAMPLE/mapping_ALIGNER/` (also included in the final report) will help you to check that everything went fine.

 ![htseq](Tuto_pictures/htseq_assignment_plot.png)